 Integrating webhooks with WorkflowGen

-WorkflowGen uses the SENDHTTPPOST workflow application (available as of version 6.6.0) to send outgoing webhooks to external applications using JSON or URLENCODED payloads.
-The SENDHTTPPOST application will then receive and process the response from the external API.
+WorkflowGen uses the RESTAPICLIENT and SENDHTTPPOST workflow applications to send outgoing webhooks to external applications using JSON or URLENCODED payloads.
+The application will then receive and process the response from the external API.

 For an example of how you can use SENDHTTPPOST to send messages to Slack channels from WorkflowGen, see the Workflow Application: Using SENDHTTPPOST to send messages to Slack topic.